The Fierce and Filial Girl from Northern Wei by Zhang Shaoxian (北魏奇史閨孝烈傳, c. 1850)

 Earth Master recognizes Mulan as the soldier who defeated him.
 Although he desires revenge, he remembers that the life of his brother Heaven Catcher will be at risk if he kills Mulan.
 His adviser proposes a way to trap Mulan inside the bandits’ stronghold without using force.
-Mulan (whom they think is a man) is presented with a choice between death and marrying Princess Lu Wanhua.
-Mulan reluctantly consents to go forward with the wedding.
+Mulan (whom they think is a man) is forced to marry Princess Lu Wanhua.
+Mulan reluctantly consents to the wedding.

 To escape from the bandits’ stronghold, Mulan dresses as a woman.
 However, the bandits have anticipated this.
 The guards are ordered not to let any men out, and women who exit must prove their femininity by wearing lotus shoes.
 When Mulan escapes, the bandits conclude that she must be a master of dark magic.